La favorite: Act 4

 Balthazar's daughter, the Queen, has died of jealousy and grief, and her body has been sent to him at the Monastery of St James.
 Prayers are being said for her repose.
 Fernand is preparing to enter his new religious life.
 Léonor enters in a state of exhaustion and faints before the cross.
 At first Fernand rejects her, but eventually moved by her love and sincerity, he is willing to give himself to her again, but it is too late, Léonor collapses once more and dies in his arms.

 Arrangements

-In 1840, Richard Wagner made arrangements of the work for piano, for flute, and for a violin duo.
+In 1840, Richard Wagner made arrangements of the work for piano, for flute, and for a violin duo; about the same time, Franz Liszt wrote an arrangement of the Act 4 cavatina Spirto gentil for piano.

 Antonio Pasculli composed a concerto on themes from the opera for oboe and piano/orchestra (c.
 1879).